swethamo/Hate_Speech_Detector/ReadMe.md

    ![RescueBox Desktop](images/Run_the_model.png)

-   Set the Input and Output directory
+   Set the Input and Output directory.

+   Input directory should have a txt(s) with a sentence for prediction and an output directory where the json file with the predictions will be outputted.

    ![RescueBox Desktop](images/Input_output_dir.png)